 In addition to the on-board archiving device, Total Recall VR can create searchable archives on a USB key or disk drive.
 The maximum audio capacity of such archives depends on the free space on the USB key or disk drive.

-The USB key and disk drive must be formatted with a FAT32 file system.
+The USB key and disk drive must be formatted with the FAT32 file system to use them on recorders with application release 11.7.0 or earlier.